vmware-tanzu/cartographer/site/content/docs/development/architecture.md

 ## Theory of operation

 Given an owner that matches a blueprint, Cartographer reconciles the resources referenced by the blueprint.
-The resources are only created when the inputs are satisfied, and a resource is only updated when it's inputs change.
+The resources are only created when the inputs are satisfied, and a resource is only updated when its inputs change.
 This results in a system where a new result from one resource can cause other resources to change.

 ![Generic Blueprint](../img/generic.jpg)
 <!-- https://miro.com/app/board/uXjVOeb8u5o=/ -->

-Although Cartographer is not a 'runner of things', a resource can be something as simple as a Job or a CI pipeline.
+Although Cartographer is not a 'runner of things', a resource can be something as simple as a Job.

 However, one advantage of Cartographer's design is that resources that self-mutate can cause downstream change.